-Participants will discuss how improving the delivery of goods and services to local residents (aka, "community functioning") prior to a disaster can reap rewards today and help the community bounce forward post-event (aka, be "resilient").
-Using a tool or "rubric" developed by a mix of stakeholders and academic experts, participants will assess how well the community meets residents' everyday needs and use this information to draft a strategic plan on how to strengthen this collective trait and positively influence resilience.
+Participants will discuss how everyday neighborliness and community participation (aka, "social capital and cohesion'') prior to a disaster can reap rewards today and help the community bounce forward post-event (aka, be "resilient").
+Using a tool or "rubric" developed by a mix of stakeholders and academic experts, participants will assess how well the community meet residents' everyday needs and use this information to draft a strategic plan on how to strengthen this collective trait and positively influence resilience.